AbhinayReddyM/SIT-2.0/README.md

 This project is licensed under the MIT License.

 Contact
-For queries, reach out via [your contact email or GitHub profile]
+For queries, reach out via [abhinayreddy831@gmail.com or GitHub profile]